How Accurate Is The King James Bible?

 visiting the iniquity of the fathers upon the children, and upon the children's children, unto the third and to the fourth generation.

-Notice "the guilty" is in italics in the King James Version, indicating that these words are not found in the original text (and indeed should not be).
 The translators added these supposedly to clarify the meaning.
 The word "clear" in this sentence is naqah, and means, "to be clear of an obligation or responsibility".
 By removing "the guilty" from the text, the meaning becomes evident: "God will by no means ever clear or release Himself from His covenant responsibility to maintain His mercy by continuing to forgive our sins"

-This is one verse the translators of all the versions have not understood - they have all made the same mistake, by adding the word guilty, so it makes sense.
-But it absolutely does NOT for The Lord to say, how Good and Merciful He Is and in the very next words,to read what we do in our printed Bibles.
-NO, indeed not, The Lord is not going to forgive us and punish our offspring instead.
-Think about the comforting words
+But it absolutely does NOT for The Lord to say, how Good and Merciful He Is and in the very next words, to read what we do in our printed Bibles.

 More Important Questions From Bible CA

 Was Charles Spurgeon a "Bible-corrector" for saying that Romans 8:24 should be rendered "saved in hope," instead of the KJV's "saved by hope"?
 [Metropolitan Tabernacle Pulpit, Vol 27, 1881, page 485 - see more Spurgeon KJV comments in What is "KJV-Onlyism?", his and many others' views in the article, "Quotes on Bible Translations."]
 Was J. Frank Norris a "Bible-corrector" for saying that the correct rendering of John 3:5 should be "born of water and the Spirit," and for saying that "repent and turn" in Acts 26:20 should be "repent, even turn"?
 [Norris-Wallace Debate, 1934, pgs.
-108, 116] Also, is Norman Pickering an "Alexandrian Apostate" for stating, "The nature of language does not permit a 'perfect' translation - the semantic area of words differs between languages so that there is seldom complete overlap.
+108, 116] Also, is Norman Pickering an "Alexandrian Apostate" for stating, "The nature of language does not permit a 'perfect' translation - the semantic area of words differs between languages so that there is seldom a complete overlap.
 A 'perfect' translation of John 3:16 from Greek into English is impossible, for we have no perfect equivalent for

 "agapao" [translated "loved" in John.
 3:16]."?